emmettFC/selected-projects/fish_vision/README.md

 ### To do / Expanding on current state:
 Moving forward, the model must be made more robust.
 Classification, while modestly effective in the 3 level implementation, was impacted significantly by the background features of the two locations as mentioned above.
 Some potential solutions to this have been proposed on the forum for the Nature Conservancy Fisheries Monitoring competition.
 Going forward I intend to test some of these methods for my project.

 In the hardware department, there is a lot to be done.
-The first two cameras -- as evidenced by the destruction of one of them -- were not designed optimally.
-Work is needed to secure the cameras and insure that they are sealed properly.
+The seals on one of the cameras broke and it destroyed the board, so the housing for the cameras needs to be improved.
 I have also built two temperature / humidity sensors that I have not yet deployed (one pictured below).
 For these, some more work on the Arduino sketch used to measure the temperature is required.

 ![alt text](https://github.com/emmettFC/selected-projects/blob/master/fish_vision/assets_README/ard-fnal.png)

 ## Appendix: Initital attempt at object-detection

 ### Object detection & training the SSD (single-shot-detection) mobilenet CNN:
 Before implementing the automated annotation functionality, I thought that an object detection model had to be trained so that fish classification could be accomplished.
-For this I used the tensorflow object detection API, which can be challenging to stand up.
+For this I used the tensorflow object detection API.
 The process is as follows:
   * Divide images into training and testing sets
   * Convert xml labels to csv
   * Create tf records file that can be read by tensorflow to train the model